Ziggiphase001/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script takes a list as input and prints contents that appear once Script that displays line with pattern root in passwd Script that displays the no of line with pattern bin in file passwd
+Script takes a list as input and prints contents that appear once Script that displays line with pattern root in passwd Script that displays the no of line with pattern bin in file passwd Script taht displays line with pattern root and three lines after them in the file